Last checked: June 12, 2026.

 - Buy tickets through FIFA.com/tickets or the authorized reseller On Location

-Important: FIFA PASS does NOT guarantee visa approval.
-All standard vetting, background checks, and eligibility requirements still apply.
-ESTA-eligible travelers and fans already holding a valid U.S. visa do not need FIFA PASS.
+Important: FIFA PASS does not guarantee visa approval, entry, or faster processing for every traveler.
+All standard vetting, eligibility, and border checks still apply.
+ESTA-eligible travelers and fans already holding a valid U.S. visa may not need this route.

 Canada entry requirements